jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## My Pet Peeve 2: Do not use 'standard' to describe the Time Zone!

-It's common to see people use
+It's common to see people use the word 'standard' when giving time zone context.
+For example: "the server upgrade will start at 2020-10-12 19:00 Eastern Standard Time."
+But probably not, because

 And I promise, now that you have read my description here, you will start to notice the apps that get it right, and those that make mistakes.